 Learning from Mistakes

 Everyone makes mistakes.
 We all know this, but being able to embrace this with a student teacher is so important to his/her growth.
 Mistakes are bound to happen, but it is the way that a cooperating teacher handles those situations that makes all the difference.
 Student teaching is like a laboratory where experimentation can occur.
 The student teacher is testing out teaching methods, classroom management, and the daily operations of a classroom.
 When errors occur, it is the cooperating teacher’s job to reflect with the student teacher after the lesson.
 These mistakes become learning opportunities for both.
 As a student teacher, the advice from a cooperating teacher is invaluable.
 As a cooperating teacher, learning from the mistakes of a student teacher will make his/her teaching better as well.

 Often when teachers are in teacher mode, they don’t take enough time to reflect on their teaching.
 Being able to watch another teacher closely for an extended period of time is so beneficial.
 It allows me to really focus on not only instruction, but how my students react to a different teacher.
 I am able to be reflective about the delivery of the lesson, the effectiveness of the activities, and on the involvement of my students.
-Being a reflective practitioner and learning how to correct ineffective pieces of a lesson, or tweaking classroom management is a huge way to be a successful teacher.
+Being a reflective practitioner is a huge way to be a successful teacher.

 Giving Up Control